 Ninth Grade - Twelfth Grade

-The high school years require an academically rich and formative environment for successful preparation for college and-- more importantly-- for life.
+The high school years, framing the transition into adulthood, require an academically rich and formative environment.
+This leads to successful preparation for college and, most importantly, for life.

 A well-rounded student preparing for college success, professional, and family life requires a challenging high school program of studies in the humanities, math and sciences, and the arts along with opportunities in athletics and extracurriculars that develop character through personal effort, self-discipline, spirited competition, and dedication to teamwork.

 But as St. Paul says to the Corinthians, we are to “have the mind of Christ.”
 Academic rigor and critical thinking are preceded, therefore, by conviction about Truth—natural and revealed—in our relationships with God, with others, and with our own selves.
 In History, Literature, or Theology, students study the human person in his relationships: in political societies and economies, within the Church, and within family.
 We ask the great teachers of our Christian civilization to shape our conversations and guide us along the way: Shakespeare, St. Augustine, St. John Paul II, Plato, the Gospel evangelists, St. Paul and so many others.
 Using mathematics and the tools of both life and physical sciences, we study God’s material order.
 In humanities and sciences, students can achieve college credit through Advanced Placement (AP) courses such as English, Spanish, Latin, US History, Psychology, Calculus, Anatomy and Physiology among others.